rockyhopper/tohu/tohu-archetype/readme.txt

 Brief notes on simple archetype usage

-Do a "mvn install" on this project
+Do a "mvn clean install" on this project
 Run similar to following command from the directory that you want to create the new project in:

-mvn archetype:create -DarchetypeGroupId=org.tohu -DarchetypeArtifactId=tohu-archetype -DarchetypeVersion=1.6.1-SNAPSHOT -DgroupId=com.mycompany -DartifactId=TestProject
+mvn archetype:create -DarchetypeGroupId=org.tohu -DarchetypeArtifactId=tohu-archetype -DarchetypeVersion=1.6.1 -DgroupId=com.mycompany -DartifactId=TestProject

 Then cd to root of the new project and run following: